Home > Short-Term Health Insurance > Vermont Short-Term Health Insurance

 Vermont enacted legislation in 2018 to limit short-term plan terms to three months and prohibit renewal.
 The new law also prohibits the sale of a short-term plan if it would result in the applicant having more than three months of short-term coverage in any 12-month period.

 But even before that legislation was enacted, there were no short-term plans for sale in Vermont, due to the state’s restrictive regulations regarding the plans.
-Prior to the enactment of the Vermont legislation and the finalization of the Trump administration’s rules for short-term health plans, the Vermont Department of Financial Regulation confirmed that short-term health plans in Vermont must conform to the state’s health plan mandates, including a ban on pre-existing condition exclusions.
+Prior to the enactment of the 2018 Vermont legislation, the Vermont Department of Financial Regulation confirmed that short-term health plans in Vermont must conform to the state’s health plan mandates, including a ban on pre-existing condition exclusions.

 What coverage options, other than short-term health insurance, are available in Vermont?

-Consumers in Vermont can buy ACA-compliant health insurance through the state’s marketplace, Vermont Health Connect.
-Two carriers offer coverage through the exchange in 2023.
+Consumers in Vermont can buy ACA-compliant health insurance through the state’s Marketplace, Vermont Health Connect.
+Two carriers offer coverage through the exchange in 2026.
+Learn more about Vermont’s health insurance Marketplace.

 ACA-compliant plans are purchased on a month-to-month basis, so you can enroll in coverage even for only a few months until another policy takes effect – and if you’re eligible, you may qualify for financial assistance in the form of a premium subsidy.
 And Vermont is among the states where state-funded subsidies are available in addition to the ACA’s federal subsidies.